Italy, after Fitch cuts outlook, vows to respect EU commitments

 Italy’s 2.3-trillion-euro debt - equivalent to more than 130 percent of its domestic output - makes the country vulnerable to changes in investors’ sentiment.

-But neither of the governing allies have yet signaled which of their promises they are willing to delay or scale down in order to keep the public accounts under control.
+But neither of the governing allies have yet signalled which of their promises they are willing to delay or scale down in order to keep the public accounts under control.

 In its analysis, Fitch also underscored “sizeable policy differences” between the coalition partners as a risk, adding that it saw increasing chances for an early election from next year.